nmfs-ost/AA-SI_GCPSetup/README.md

 Feel free to use environment names and Python versions that fit your workflow.
 This allows you to work with multiple Python versions or separate dependencies as needed.

+### 8. Start GCP authentication
 Follow browser prompts to authenticate via your NOAA credentials.
+A Link will be provided in the terminal and it will carry you throiugh a process of google email based authentication.
+THis is where your Noaa email account will be required.

 ---

 ## ➍ Using the AA-SI Toolset

-### 7. View Available Tools
+### 1. View Available Tools

 List available AA-SI commands and modules with: